 Rich in fiber and highly customizable with various add-ins or toppings, these oats in a jar are a healthy and tasty meal option!

 - Simple, economical ingredients!
 This cold oatmeal recipe uses easy to find ingredients and affordable pantry staples!

 - Unlimited, totally customizable toppings!
 Pile on your favorite toppings for the ultimate oatmeal experience!

 - Amazing flavor and texture!
 Creamy and hearty in texture, overnight oats with banana offer plenty of sweet and savory flavor!

 - Grab-and-go!
 Overnight oats store wonderfully and pack well, making them perfect for grab-and-go breakfasts and snacks!

 - Meal prep!
 This oat chia pudding recipe is perfect for batching.
 You can easily double or triple the recipe since this ‘refrigerator porridge’ gets better as it sits!

 What are overnight oats?

-Overnight oats, also known as overnight oatmeal or oatmeal pudding, are essentially a no-cook, cold oatmeal.
-They’re made up of raw oats soaked in a sweetened liquid, most commonly milk, overnight.
-The lengthy soaking process softens the oats and gives them an ultra-creamy consistency similar to thick porridge.
+Overnight oats, also known as overnight oatmeal or oatmeal pudding, is essentially a no-cook, cold oatmeal dish.
+Overnight oat recipes are made by soaking raw oats overnight in a sweetened liquid, most commonly milk.
+The lengthy soaking process softens the oats, giving them an ultra-creamy consistency similar to thick porridge or pudding.
+Overnight oat recipes may or may not include the addition of chia seeds.

-Since pudding oatmeal require less than 10 minutes of hands on preparation and minimum ingredients, they are perfect for easy convenient breakfasts and snacking on-the-go!
+Since chia oatmeal requires less than 10 minutes of hands on preparation and minimum ingredients, it’s the perfect dish for easy convenient breakfasts and snacking on-the-go!

 How are oats different from oatmeal?

 Oatmeal is a warm meal cooked on the stovetop or in the microwave.
 On the other hand, overnight oatmeal pudding is raw and meant to be eaten cold, straight from the refrigerator!

 - Oats: You need 1/2 cup of old-fashioned rolled oats for this recipe.
 You can use gluten-free oats if you would like!
 (See below for more information on what type of oats to use in this recipe.)